elunna/recipes/sauces/tomato sauce.md

 If you’re serving this sauce fresh, you can substitute about 6 fresh tomatoes for the canned.
-You can also quickly turn this into a meat sauce: Just add 1 pound of leftover Perfect Ground Meat (page
+You can also quickly turn this into a meat sauce: Just add 1 lb of leftover Perfect Ground Meat (page
 152) and 1 cup of beef broth in the last ten minutes of simmering.
 Serve